mothership-ec/mothership/README.md

 All you need to do now is:

 1. Edit <a href="app/site/src/Epos/Branch/SampleBranch.php">this file</a> so that it applies to your shop.
-1. Set the URL you want to use to access the EPOS system in your browser in <a href="config/epos.yml">this config file</a>.
+1. Set the URL you want to use to access the EPOS system in your browser in the `epos.yml` config file.
 1. Add some users to the <a href="app/site/src/Epos/UserGroup/ShopStaff.php">Shop Staff</a> group in the admin panel.

 ## Working on and contributing to this repository